The Third Rail Question

 In the end, employers and candidates need each other and want to ensure a good match during an interview.
 Invariably, questions such as “How can we partner together to develop and sustain new constituencies in the future?” will be much more mutually productive than “Can you bring your own prospects?”

-Bill Weber is President of Development Guild DDI, a consulting firm that has placed hundreds of fundraisers and nonprofit leaders.
+Bill Weber is Co-Founder of Development Guild DDI, a consulting firm that has placed hundreds of fundraisers and nonprofit leaders.
 Development Guild DDI has been named to Forbes inaugural “America’s Best Executive Search Firms 2017”.